Tom wanted to grow the business rapidly with outside investors and Nancy preferred downsizing the business to retain majority ownership and control

 The business came to a crossroad.

 By 2005, the company had grown to $50 million in sales and found itself positioned in a gray area between the small niche businesses and the larger conglomerate companies.
 The company had grown faster than most niche businesses and the medium-size companies had consolidated into large conglomerates, leaving them in the middle.
 This left the company in the precarious position of being too large to compete with the “niche” firms and too small to compete with the “big guys”.
-The cost structure and overhead of the business was too un- wieldy to compete with the smaller niche businesses and they didn’t have the economies of scale and resources that the larger conglomerates enjoyed.
-The company needed to decide whether to rapidly grow or quickly downsize to compete.
+The cost structure and overhead of the business was too unwieldy to compete with the smaller niche businesses and they didn’t have the economies of scale and resources of the larger conglomerates.
+The company’s dilemma was deciding whether to grow or downsize to compete.
 Standing ground in the gray area could result in failure.

-Couple disagreed on the strategic direction of the company.
+Couple disagreed on the growth strategy for the company.

 Being a family business only complicated the decision.

 In addition, to the two of them, they had a second generation of two children coming into the business.
-Equally concerning was the sensitivity of having to terminate long-term employees in their small business, where everyone was especially close and considered a part of the business family.
-As in many family businesses they were very reluctant to give up control and owner- ship for the business they started.
+As in many family businesses they were very reluctant to give up control and ownership for the business they started.
 One of the driving reasons for starting a business is to control your own destiny by having the control of being your own boss and full ownership.
 In addition, the growth strategy would almost certainly require outside non-family talent in key management positions.
 Some of these positions currently occupied by family members.

 Both Tom and Nancy were entrepreneurs.

-After debating both growth strategy scenarios, Nancy reluctantly agreed to give in to the growth strategy concept.
-After debating both scenarios, they agreed it would be more exciting to grow the business than to downsize.
-Most importantly, from the personal side, the growth strategy would prevent them from laying off employees and hurting their suppliers, both of who were especially supportive through the early years of the business.
-The company began to hire outside key executives and the company gradually trans- formed itself into a larger formally structured organization.
+After debating both growth strategy scenarios, Nancy reluctantly agreed to give in to the faster growth strategy concept.
+Tom was armed with evidence and research showing the merits of the faster growth strategy.
+Nancy who was more involved in the daily operations of the firm didn’t have the time or endurance to mount a challenging option.
+She felt debating this further with Tom would become a distraction to the business.
+The company began to hire outside key executives and the company gradually transformed itself into a larger formally structured organization.
 They stopped short of bringing in outside financing, deciding to finance the growth and expansion of the business through increased traditional bank borrowing, however, it now required significant, onerous personal guarantees.